PayPal Payouts API Integration in PHP

 Step 4: Send PayPal Payout Request in PHP

-Finally after every step followed we are ready to send PayPal payout request in PHP using the Payout API.
-Prepare an array of receivers with required data and send request to PayPal API endpoint to initiate a bulk payout.
+Finally, after every step is followed, we are ready to send a PayPal payout request in PHP using the Payout API.
+Prepare an array of receivers with the required data and send a request to the PayPal API endpoint to initiate a bulk payout.

 Payouts Request